miralhsn/BMS-TellerPanel/app/README.md

 # Teller Panel

-A full-stack web application built with React (Vite) and Express.js.
+A full-stack banking teller dashboard with backend and frontend containerized using Docker.

 ## Project Structure